-The TOE is the PR/SM Licensed Internal Code (LIC) kernel running on the zEnterprise.
-The kernel provides the capability to initialize the zEnterprise in LPAR mode, which is the only mode of operation.
+The TOE is the PR/SM Licensed Internal Code (LIC) kernel running on the z System.
+The kernel provides the capability to initialize the z System in LPAR mode, which is the only mode of operation covered in this evaluation.
 The TOE is implemented in LIC.
 The use of LIC prevents untrusted code from masquerading as part of the TOE and abusing TOE privileges.
 The TOE is composed of: